Oregon Coast Beach Bill Party This Week Adds More Names; Son of Gov. McCall

 (Cannon Beach, Oregon) – This week's celebration of the 50th Anniversary of Oregon's Beach Bill just got bigger.
 50 years after his father’s visit, Tad McCall, the son of former Oregon Governor Tom McCall, will visit Cannon Beach on Saturday, May 13 along with a growing list of dignitaries.
 Now, among the influential joining the north Oregon coast party will be Oregon State Parks Director Lisa Sumption, incoming Oregon Tourism Commission chairman Ryan Snyder and Oregon Coast Visitors Association Director Marcus Hinz.

-It was on May 13, 1967 that Oregon Governor Tom McCall staged a dramatic media event in Cannon Beach, first by landing on the beach in Seaside by helicopter and then moving to Cannon Beach with a team of surveyors and scientists.
+It was on May 13, 1967 that Oregon Governor Tom McCall staged a dramatic media event in Cannon Beach, first by landing on the beach in Gleneden Beach by helicopter early that day and then moving to Cannon Beach with a team of surveyors and scientists.
 The flurry of attention created overwhelming support from the public for the Beach Bill, which was at the time threatened by political malaise and some resistance.
 In July of that year, the Oregon Legislature passed the law that assured Oregon beaches would remain public.

 The daylong series of events and activities are the big kickoff to the celebrations around the Oregon coast that will keep things abuzz through the summer.
 Among the other events planned that day include the creation of a six-foot tall sandcastle on the beach, constructed by a professional sand sculpting team.
 Also that day, there will be a guided hiking tour on the beach from Haystack Rock to Silver Point with famed Oregon coast geologist Tom Horning.
 The Haystack Rock Awareness Program will present tide pool interpretive programs and have spotting scopes available to assist visitors in watching the Tufted Puffins that nest on Haystack Rock.
 Many other beach activities are planned throughout the day.